tajwone17/maze-solver-ai/README.md

 **Step by step:**

 1. If counting down, disables all buttons
-2. Otherwise, sets each button's state based on various conditions:
+2. Otherwise, sets each button's state based on various conditions
-   - Solve button: disabled if no maze, already solving, already solved, or race active
-   - Clear button: disabled if no maze, no solution to clear, or race active
-   - Other buttons: disabled based on their relevant conditions

 **When it's used:** Whenever the program state changes